IBM-Cloud/ansible-collection-ibm/docs/ibm_schematics_workspace_info.rst

     The id of workspace

+  status (False, str, None)
+    The status of workspace

+  types (False, list, None)
+    None

+  is_frozen (False, bool, None)
+    None

+  is_locked (False, bool, None)
+    None

+  description (False, str, None)
+    The description of workspace

+  crn (False, str, None)
+    cloud resource name of the workspace

+  resource_controller_url (False, str, None)
+    The URL of the IBM Cloud dashboard that can be used to explore and view details about this workspace

+  name (False, str, None)
+    The name of workspace

+  resource_group (False, str, None)
+    The resource group of workspace

+  location (False, str, None)
+    The location of workspace

+  catalog_ref (False, dict, None)
+    Catalog references

+  template_id (False, list, None)
+    The id of templates

+  tags (False, list, None)
+    None

   iaas_classic_username (False, any, None)
     (Required when generation = 1) The IBM Cloud Classic Infrastructure (SoftLayer) user name.
 This can also be provided via the environment variable 'IAAS_CLASSIC_USERNAME'.